The Huffencooper Guide to New Orleans

 CBD/Warehouse District:

 Cochon is a snout-to-tail kinda pork restaurant.
 It is Cajun, not Creole.
 There is a difference.
 We can ‘splain ya if you desire.
 If you dig the pig, this is a must.
-I literally cried over their ribs with watermelon pickle appetizer.
+Cinnamon literally cried over their ribs with watermelon pickle appetizer (sadly not currently on the menu).
 And the cocktails are phenomenal.
-It was the only time I've ever paid $8 for a moonshine cocktail and I still think about it.
-Their short-ribs are phenomenal.
+It was the only time we've ever paid $8 for a moonshine cocktail and she still thinks about it.
 If you like macaroni-and-cheese, you’ll love theirs.
 Around the corner is Cochon Butcher, which is a butcher shop that serves sandwiches and cocktails.
-Very casual and much more affordable -- and consequently also quite often packed, especially at lunch.
+Very casual and much more affordable -- and consequently also quite often packed, especially at lunch, and doubly so if there's a show at the nearby convention center.
 You can get some andouille and other stuff to take home (they’ll even vacuum pack it for you), and it might even be nice to get a small sampling of a few different things, pick up some beers and some cheese elsewhere and hang out on the riverfront to have lunch.

 Compère Lapin, the restaurant owned by “Top Chef” winner Nina Compton, is on Tchoupatoulas (pronounced “CHOP-uh-TOO-liss”) in the Old 77 Hotel.
 It’s contemporary Caribbean with Creole influences, which means a lot of great seafood and beautiful vegetable dishes — plus tasty cocktails and a good wine list.